Sure can't complain about the incredible views around us this morning. Amazing!

 Okay, to each their own!

-Still not sure where we would camp, we headed out towards the Glacier Campground and the Valdez Glacier.
+Still not sure where we would camp, we headed to the Glacier Campground and Valdez Glacier.

 Kayakers heading out on the lake and around the ice at the base of